A complete guide to Edexcel A-Level Business

 Edexcel A-Level Business themes

-• Theme 1 – Marketing and people: Meeting customer needs, the market, marketing mix, managing people
+• Theme 1 – Marketing and people: Meeting customer needs, the market, marketing mix and strategy, managing people, entrepreneurs and leaders

-• Theme 2 – Managing business activities: Raising finance, financial planning, operations management, HRM
+• Theme 2 – Managing business activities: Raising finance, financial planning, managing finance, resource management, external influences

 • Theme 4 – Global business: Globalisation, global markets and business expansion, global marketing, global industries and companies